GitHubHvk/linux-tutorial/07_Devices.md

 to filter the events for example pertaining to changes in ((scsi)) subsystem, use the option ((-subsystem-match)) as follow:

 - udevadm monitor --subsystem-match=scsi

+***

+# USB bus

+to list USB buses and devices connected to the in Linux, use the following command:

+- lsusb
+- lsusb -v
+  - this command show the information in verbose mode and also shows more detail.
+- lsusb -s 1
+  - this command display devices with bus number 1.
+- lsusb -s 2:1
+  - this command display devices with bus number 2 and device number 1.
+- lsusb -t
+  - shows info in tree structure.
+- lsusb -D /path/to/device/file
+  - show information about the specified device.